 - Recent research has found an overlap in reports of partner violence, pregnancy coercion, and birth control sabotage for young women.
 In addition they found links between these behaviors and unplanned pregnancies.13 Learn more about the relationship of gender and teen dating violence.

 The National Intimate Partner and Sexual Violence Survey (NISVS)

 The CDC’s National Intimate Partner and Sexual Violence Survey (NISVS) is an ongoing, nationally-representative telephone survey that collects detailed information on sexual violence, stalking, and intimate partner violence victimization of adult women and men in the United States.
 The survey collects data on past-year experiences of violence as well as lifetime experiences of violence.
 The survey is also supported by the National Institute of Justice and the Department of Defense.
-A full report (pdf, 124 pages), summary in English (pdf, 8 pages) and Spanish (pdf, 8 pages), fact sheet (pdf, 2 pages), toolkit (pdf, 56 pages), and state data tables are also available.
+A full report (pdf, 124 pages), summary in English (pdf, 8 pages) and Spanish (pdf, 8 pages), fact sheet (pdf, 2 pages), and a toolkit (pdf, 56 pages).

 1 Offenhauer & Buchalter, 2011

 2 Teenage Research Unlimited for Liz Claiborne Inc., 2005

 5 O’Keefe, 2005